Repayment calculator

 On a repayment mortgage the longer the mortgage term you choose the cheaper your monthly payments will be, but you’ll end up paying back more overall.
 If you choose a shorter term, your monthly payments might be higher, but you’ll reduce the total amount of interest you need to pay back, as you’ll be paying off the loan more quickly.

-Calculating mortgage payments
+Calculating monthly payments

-Once you’ve got an idea of how you’d like to repay your mortgage and how much you can borrow you can get started and calculate mortgage repayments based on the amount you need.
+Once you’ve got an idea of how you’d like to repay your mortgage and how much you can borrow you can get started and calculate your monthly repayments based on the amount you need.
 To work out exactly how much you’ll pay every month, you’ll need to know how much you want to borrow, over how many years, and what interest rate you’ll be paying.

 Remember that you’re unlikely to pay the same interest rate throughout your mortgage term though, as most deals only last for a few years.
 If you don’t remortgage to another deal after your initial deal ends, you’ll default to your lender’s standard variable rate which is likely to result in higher monthly payments.

-How much interest will I pay on my mortgage?
+How much interest will I pay?

 The exact amount of interest you’ll pay depends on the mortgage rate you’re on.
 This can change over time.
-For example, you might be on a low mortgage rate at the moment, but if interest rates rise during this period, you could end up paying a higher mortgage interest rate when you come to remortgage, or if you move onto your lender’s standard variable rate.
+For example, you might be on a low rate at the moment, but if interest rates rise during this period, you could end up paying a higher interest rate when you come to remortgage, or if you move onto your lender’s standard variable rate.

 FAQs